 PERS' funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
-Employer contribution rates during the period were based on the December 31, 2017 actuarial valuation, which became effective July 1, 2019.
-Employer contributions for the year ended June 30, 2020 were \$41,270, excluding amounts to fund employer-specific liabilities.
-The rates in effect for the fiscal year ended June 30, 2020 were 25.99% for Tier One/Tier Two general service members, 18.50% for OPSRP Pension Program general service members, and 6% for OPSRP IAP.
+Employer contribution rates during the period were based on the December 31, 2019 actuarial valuation, which became effective July 1, 2021.
+Effective January 1, 2020, Senate Bill 1049 required employers to pay contributions on reemployed PERS retirees' salaries as if they were active members, excluding IAP contributions.
+Employer contributions for the year ended June 30, 2022 were \$48,845, excluding amounts to fund employer-specific liabilities.
+The rates in effect for the fiscal year ended June 30, 2022 were 25.80% for Tier One/Tier Two general service members, 20.73% for OPSRP Pension Program general service members, and 6% for OPSRP IAP.